Jixin-Ma/Jixin-Ma.github.io/_pages/about.md

 2024 IEEE International Conference on Bioinformatics and Biomedicine

 We propose a Hybrid Information Enhanced Network (HIEN) for MRI super-resolution task.
-Specifically, we propose Spatial-Channel Hybrid Attention (SCHA) to enhance specific semantics representation by combining spatial and channel selfattention together.
-We introduce convolution and pixelshuffle operations in SCHA to model both short- and long- dependencies while reducing complexity.
-To recover more high-frequency components, we propose a Dynamic High-Frequency Pass Filter (DHPF) to preserve high-frequency information adaptively in pixel-wise.
+In HIEN, We design a Spatial-Channel Hybrid Attention (SCHA) to enhance specific semantics representation by combining spatial and channel selfattention together.
+We propose a Dynamic High-Frequency Pass Filter (DHPF) to preserve high-frequency information adaptively in pixel-wise.
 </div>
 </div>